Recruitment is a people’s business? That’s right! Nevertheless, technology can improve every step of the recruitment process.

 Technology permeates both direct applications by candidates and active sourcing in the passive candidate market.

-Many occupational fields already have shortages, driven mostly by digitalization and demographic change.
+Many occupational fields already have shortages, driven mostly by digitalisation and demographic change.
 Job advertisements for example should be used as a passive tool precisely when they also promise performance.

 Active sourcing is always suitable when classic methods fail.
 Here, the diversity of different networks and platforms and the lack of uniform processes alone require greater use of technology.